What if the driver who hit me didn't have auto insurance?

 Uninsured Motorist Coverage

 If the at-fault driver is UNINSURED: Essentially, the injured party's insurance company "steps into the shoes" of the uninsured driver, and pays the injured driver as if the uninsured motorist did have insurance.
 In Oregon, uninsured motorist coverage is mandatory in the coverage amount of $25,000.
 The limit of the amount of uninsured motorist coverage available to cover your damages increases to mirror the amount of liability coverage you purchase, unless the excess uninsured motorist coverage is waived in writing.
 For example, if you purchase $100,000 in liability coverage, normally, your uninsured motorist coverage will also increase to $100,000.
 You can waive this extra uninsured motorist coverage, but the $25,000 minimum is mandatory and cannot be waived.

 A hit-and-run driver can be considered an "uninsured motorist" even though it is actually unknown if they had insurance or not.
 Also, uninsured motorist coverage covers you if you are a pedestrian struck by a vehicle.
 Real Life: If you are insured by ABC Insurance, and you are driving and are injured by a negligent driver who does not have insurance, your uninsured motorist coverage with ABC Insurance will pay for your injuries and pain and suffering (up to your policy limits) that were caused by the uninsured driver.

-Statutes and Dispute Resolution In Oregon, uninsured/underinsured motorist policies are covered in ORS 742.502 and 742.504.
+Statutes and Dispute Resolution: In Oregon, uninsured/underinsured motorist policies are covered in ORS 742.502 and 742.504.
 Disputes over uninsured motorist coverage are usually handled by binding arbitration, which is often less expensive and time consuming than a jury trial.
 In some circumstances, and depending on the nature of the dispute, your own insurance company may even have to pay your attorney fees.

-Translation of Limits In an insurance policy, it looks like this: UM/UIM $100/$300.
+Translation of Limits: In an insurance policy, on the declarations page, it looks like this: UM/UIM $100,000/$300,000.
 Translated, this means that the policy limits are $100,000 for uninsured/underinsured motorist coverage per person, up to a total maximum of $300,000 per accident.
 Again, these coverage amounts are reduced by your recovery from the at-fault driver.